FidFenix/htw-emerging-photo/docs/PLANNING.md

 Estimate: 3 points
 ```

-**US-1.2: View Detected Faces with Bounding Boxes**
+**US-1.2: View Anonymized Faces with Yellow Fill**
 ```
 As a user
-I want to see bounding boxes around detected faces
-So that I can visually verify the detection results
+I want to see yellow-filled regions covering detected faces So that I can visually verify the anonymization results

 Acceptance Criteria:
-- [ ] Bounding boxes drawn on original image
+- [ ] Solid yellow (#FFFF00) fill completely obscures faces
-- [ ] Each box labeled with confidence score
+- [ ] Each anonymized region labeled with confidence score
 - [ ] Visual distinction for multiple faces
 - [ ] Clear, readable visualization
+- [ ] Before/after comparison available

 Priority: High
 Estimate: 5 points
 ```

-**US-1.3: Filter Face Detections by Confidence**
+**US-1.3: Filter Face Anonymizations by Confidence**
 ```
 As a user
-I want faces with confidence scores below 70% to be excluded So that I only see high-confidence detections
+I want faces with confidence scores below 70% to be excluded from anonymization So that I only anonymize high-confidence detections

 Acceptance Criteria:
 - [ ] Minimum confidence threshold: 70%
-- [ ] Low-confidence detections not displayed
+- [ ] Low-confidence detections not anonymized
 - [ ] Configurable threshold (future)
 - [ ] Confidence displayed as percentage